 Cosmic CycloneBlack Rose Dragon or Vermillion Dragon Mech, but by the time you get them out, it might be too late.
 To prevent all the nasty Paleozoic Canadia and Drowning Mirror Force you use this spell!
 It’s quickplay, it banishes, it helps trigger lp based skills, such as Cyber Style.
 Run 2-3.

-Pulse MinesSealed Tombs.
+Pulse MinesSealed Tombs and counteract decks with a lot of backrow hate.
 It’s not as destructive as Treacherous Trap Hole, but it has its merits.
 Also helps versus matchups that are vulnerable when switched to defense, such as Six Samurai and Vendreads!
-However, it is recommended that this card only be used as a side deck card if Sealed Tombs is meta, as there are plenty of better cards to use.
+However, it is recommended that this card only be used if Sealed Tombs or heavy anti-backrow is meta, like in this one right now.

 Drowning Mirror Force